 If you’ve undertaken fitness programs in the past and become bored, I don’t think that will be a problem with this one.
 Personally, I find the workouts fun to do, and there is so much variety that sticking to the schedule isn’t a chore.
 I love that I can get results doing just 3 Fe Fit workouts a week.
 I also like that the program is more flexible than some others I’ve undertaken.

-While some jumping is required, overall Fe Fit is lower in impact than a lot of other fitness programs I’ve undertaken.
+While some of the moves involve jumping movements, overall Fe Fit is lower in impact than a lot of other fitness programs I’ve undertaken.

-I like that there’s a countdown timer displayed on the screen.
-This shows how much of the workout has been done, and how much there is left to do.
+I like that there’s a countdown timer on the screen which shows how far the workout has progressed and how much longer there is to go.
 It also encourages me to put in extra effort towards the end.

 I like that the cardio workouts also involve some strength training, including Planks and Push-ups.
 I’m not, however, so enthusiastic about spending 29 minutes working my core.